nodejs/community-committee/README.md

 # Community Committee
-The Community Committee reflects a formal role and the relevance of the voice of community for the governance of Node.js Foundation.
+The Community Committee reflects a formal voice for the community in the Node.js Foundation.

-Community activities, such as ecosystem projects and events, fall outside of the realm of code and documentation that the TSC oversees.
-Node.js' leadership is instantiated in a Board of Directors.
-There are are number of organizations that have absolutely contributed to the growth of Node.js--NodeSchool, NodeBots, and thousands of individual meetups.
-This is not an exhaustive list.The champions of these organizations have very different skillsets, talents, and concerns.
-The community organizations of Node.js have long been important to the growth and vitality of the project and will be recognized as the Community Committee(CC) as represented on the Board by the existing Individual Membership Board Directors.
+Community activities, such as ecosystem projects and events, fall outside of core projects that the TSC oversees.
+The Node.js Foundation's is governed by its Board of Directors.
+There are are number of outside organizations that have absolutely contributed to the growth of Node.js--NodeSchool, NodeBots, and thousands of individual meetups.
+This is not an exhaustive list.
+The champions of these organizations have very different skillsets, talents, and concerns.
+These community organizations of Node.js have long been important to the growth and vitality of the Node.js ecosystem and should be respresented by the Community Committee(CC) which in turn can represent their interested and aquire support from the Node.js Foundation through its Board of Directors.

-The CC is an automonous group operating adjacent to the TSC but is excited to collaborate with and be inspired by the lessons learned and wins celebrated in the many years of Node.js development.
-It is the hope that members of the TSC and CC will participate in each others' meetings, to provide informed perspectives on the direction with which the CC will move forward.
+The CC is an automonous group operating adjacent to the TSC but is expected to collaborate with and be inspired by the lessons learned and wins celebrated in the many years of Node.js development.
+It is the hope that members of the TSC and CC will participate in each others' meetings to provide informed perspectives on the direction of the CC.

 ## What is this repo?
-This repository is for bootstrapping the the Community Committee with existing structures.
-There was consideration for creation of a separate GitHub organization to establish this committee, as it runs adjacent to the TSC and the TSC currently oversees all repositories under the /nodejs org.
-The concern for this being too separate(and ironically so as the Community org) as a separate organization to start overrode the need for administrative permissions separations.
-This will be addressed in future issues and pull requests.
+This repository is for bootstrapping the the Community Committee structure.
+In the future this may turn into a separate org, but for now things are organized entirely in this repository.

 ## Contributing
-code commits !== the only means to contributions
+code commits !== the only means to contributions.

+One of the defining characteristics of this committee is to celebrate the work and acheivements of groups and individuals outside of traditional code projects.

 Please contribute!
 The best way to do that right now is watching this repo, participating in the issues, and asking questions in TSC meetings as they help to advise the formation of this autonomous committee.